KevinFlanagan7/Golf-classic/README.md

     \
     &nbsp;

     *Larger screen size*

     ![About Section on larger screen sizes](documentation/About_large.png)
     \
     &nbsp;

-+ For larger screen sizes I used flexbox to align the elements along the horizontal so there is no excess empyt spaces which makes for a better user experience.
++ For larger screen sizes I used flexbox to align the elements along the horizontal so there is no excess empty spaces which makes for a better user experience.

 \
 &nbsp;